I Left My Heart in San Francisco: Background

 The music was written by George Cory, with lyrics by Douglass Cross, about two amateur writers nostalgic for San Francisco after moving to New York.
 It references the San Francisco cable car system and the San Francisco fog.

 Although the song was originally written for Claramae Turner, who often used it as an encore, she never got around to recording it (although a recording of her singing it live on a broadcast does exist).
-The song found its way to Tony Bennett through Ralph Sharon, Bennett's longtime accompanist and friends with the composers.
+The song found its way to Tony Bennett through Ralph Sharon, Bennett's longtime accompanist and friend of the composers.
 Sharon brought the music along when he and Bennett were on tour and on their way to San Francisco's Fairmont Hotel.

 Before Tony Bennett heard it, the song was pitched to Tennessee Ernie Ford, whom Claramae Turner suggested Cross take it to.
 Ford turned the song down.

 In December 1961, in the famous Venetian Room at the Fairmont Hotel in San Francisco, Tony Bennett first sang "I Left My Heart in San Francisco".
 In the audience that night were San Francisco mayor George Christopher and future mayor Joseph L. Alioto.
 From the 1960s through the 1980s, Bennett always sang the song at his appearances at the Venetian Room.